raonyguimaraes/mendelmd/docs/source/installation.rst

 Mendel,MD
 =========

-An online tool for annotating, filtering and diagnosing Humans (Exome and Genome) with Mendelian Disorders.
+An online tool for organizing, annotating, filtering and diagnosing patients with Mendelian Disorders using Exome and Genome sequencing data.

 Requirements
 ============